trickstercache/trickster/docs/developer/environment/README.md

 for your developer environment.
 This includes TSDBs like Prometheus, and Dashboard apps like Grafana.

-From the root of the repo, run `make start-developer` to start the environment.
+From the root of the repo, run `make developer-start` to start the environment.

 Next, you must run Trickster from your local repo, by running `make serve-dev`.
 This runs `cmd/trickster/main.go` with a config file from the developer environment.

-You can combine these make actions `make start-developer serve-dev` if you want.
+You can combine these make actions `make developer-start serve-dev` if you want.

 Once you have the Docker Compose running, and Trickster running locally, visit the Grafana Dashboard at <http://127.0.0.1:3000/d/uAJ8w1wZz/trickster-status>.